 Spondylitis is a classification of several different inflammatory arthritic conditions that are not rheumatic and which primarily affect the spine.
 Spondylitis conditions are characterized by chronic inflammation of the joint capsules and ligaments and are more than likely hereditary.
 Generally speaking, spondylitis is much more common within the lumbar and sacral (lower) spine, so there is not really such a condition as cervical spondylitis.

 With spondylosis, surgery is a legitimate option, depending on the severity of the case.
-If your physician has recommended surgery to relieve the symptoms of your cervical spondylosis, contact Laser Spine Institute (LSI).
-Our expert team of spine surgeons is well-versed in endoscopic spine procedures designed to treat nerve root compression.
+If your physician has recommended surgery to relieve the symptoms of your cervical spondylosis, contact Laser Spine Institute.
+Our expert team of spine surgeons is well-versed in minimally invasive spine procedures designed to treat nerve root compression.

 For more information, contact Laser Spine Institute today.